Bajron/composeit/COMPOSE.md

 ## ~~push~~

 Not implemented.
 Not applicable.
-Downloading binaries to the web some day?
+Uploading binaries to the web some day?
 Not likely.

 ## restart

 Restarts processes.

-Commandline arguments:
+Command line arguments:
 * `[x]` `--no-deps`
 * `[x]` `--timeout|-t`